La Herradura & Almuñécar Beaches – Almuñécar Playas

 Naturist Beach del Muerto (Nude Beach)

-Nudist beach which is accessed from Cotobro Beach.
+Nudist Beach which is accessed from Cotobro Beach.
 You will walk around a set of rocks and cross a couple of very small beaches to reach the naturist beach.
 This is also along the hiking trail between Almuñécar and La Herradura, so there may be passers-by who are not naturists.
 The beach ends with big rocks, so it is not possible to walk along the beach to the Marina.
-This is a south-east facing beach with semi-coarse sand.
-More info about the clothing optional beaches or nude beach Spain, Click Here.
+This is a southeast-facing beach with semi-coarse sand.
+For more info about the clothing-optional beaches or nude beaches in Spain, Click Here.

 Length = 300m, surface area = 5, 850 m2, capacity = 1.200 users